 If you want to know more about treatment costs and insurance coverage, feel free to call at any time.
 We can help verify your insurance eligibility and walk you through payment options.
 Even if your insurance company isn’t on the list above, you still may get coverage for treatment at Serenity at Summit.
 If not, there may be other payment options or other treatment services that can help you get the treatment you need.

-What Is Covered By Insurance
+What Is Covered by Insurance?

 You may have questions about insurance coverage, such as, “What therapies and treatment options does health insurance cover?” and “Are you likely to be covered for services offered at Serenity at Summit?”
 Your coverage will depend on your specific policy.
 But insurance companies generally gravitate toward some therapeutic approaches over others.
 Speaking to a representative from your insurance company can help you find out more about your policy’s specifics.
 You can also call Serenity at Summit to learn more about the treatment options offered.